Fisting: History

 By 1980, associations had formed in major cities around the world for fisters to meet, play, and socialize with like-minded men, including "Fist Fuckers of America" (FFA), "Total Ass Involvement League" (TAIL), and "Mid America Fists In Action" (MAFIA).
 Founded in the late 1960s, FFA established chapters in Los Angeles, San Francisco, New York City, Philadelphia, Miami, and Washington, D.C.
 FFA registered as a non-profit under the pseudonym "Fall Festival Association."
 TAIL was founded in the early 1970s and included members in the United States, Canada, United Kingdom, and Australia.
 MAFIA was founded in Chicago in 1978 and remains active as of 2025.

 Fisting parties became a major social activity for "dedicated handballers," some of whom attended as many as three each month.
 Parties tended to be held at gay bathhouses with carefully controlled guest lists ranging from eight to eighty people.
 In 1975, approximately 300 men gathered for a two-day fisting convention and contest organized by FFA in Ossining, New York.
 In addition to arranging sex parties, associations organized social events including dinners, games, cook-outs and bar meet-ups.

 Crisco was commonly used as a fisting lubricant since it was inexpensive and widely available, as depicted in pornographic films such as Erotic Hands (1974).
 As a result, Crisco became a euphemism for fisting in gay slang.

 The onset of the AIDS epidemic in the 1980s claimed the lives of countless fisters, many of whom were particularly vulnerable due to the common pairing of fisting with unprotected anal sex and drugs.
 In response to the AIDS crisis, safe sex advocates launched public health campaigns to promote the use of gloves.
 Meanwhile, cities such as San Francisco and New York forcibly closed gay establishments that—accurately or not—were believed to permit unsafe sex, including fisting.
 Consequently, many popular venues for fisting permanently closed.
 Although closures were supported by some members of the gay community, many regarded the closures as a product of anti-gay hysteria as well as anti-sex attitudes and disapproval of gay sexual activity in particular.
 The gay press, San Francisco AIDS Foundation, and San Francisco Human Rights Commission criticized the closures as counterproductive and a violation of civil liberties.

 Fisting's visibility and popularity has grown in the twenty-first century, likely due in large part to the internet and greater HIV prevention and treatment options.
 Fisting pornography is now widely available online and fisters can easily meet via social media platforms, some of which are tailored for fisting (e.g. Recon).
-Gay bathhouses have made a comeback, with some once again hosting and advertising fisting parties.
+Gay bathhouses have made a comeback and some bathhouses and bars routinely host and advertise fisting parties.